Vrishni heroes: Early coinage (3rd-2nd century BCE)

 The Vrishni heroes appear on the coinage of Agathocles of Bactria, circa 190-180 BCE: Samkarshana, with Gada mace and plow, and Vāsudeva, with Shankha (a pear-shaped case or conch) and Chakra wheel.
 This is "the earliest unambiguous image" of the two deities.

 On some of the Indian punch-marked coins, three individuals appear without attributes, possibly deities Saṃkarṣaṇa, Vāsudeva and Ekanamsha in the late 4th-2nd century BCE.
 The same type of coins was excavated in Besnagar.

 On some post-Mauryan punch-marked coins, possible depictions of Saṃkarṣaṇa-Balarama appear.
 He is shown wielding a mace and a plough.
-These punch-marked coin are dated to the 2nd century BCE, and may be associated with Mathura.
+These punch-marked coins are dated to the 2nd century BCE, and may be associated with Mathura.

 Jainism

 Another theory has been proposed by Heinrich Luders.
-Based on analysis of 10th to 12th century Jaina texts, Luders proposed that Vrishnis may have roots in Jainism, noting the co-existence of the Jain and Vrishni-related archaeological findings in Mathura, and the strength of Jainism at that time in Mathura.
+Based on an analysis of 10th to 12th century Jaina texts, Luders proposed that Vrishnis may have roots in Jainism, noting the co-existence of the Jain and Vrishni-related archaeological findings in Mathura, and the strength of Jainism at that time in Mathura.
 He names the Vrishni heroes as Baladeva, Akrura, Anadhrsti, Sarana and Viduratha – all Jain heroes and with Akrura as the commander.